flink-extended/clink/README.md

 # Clink

 Clink is a library that provides infrastructure to do the following:
-- Defines C++ functions that can be parallelized by TFRT threadpool.
+- Defines C++ functions that can be parallelized by TFRT thread pool.
 - Executes a graph (in the MLIR format) of these C++ functions in parallel.
 - Makes C++ functions executable as Java functions using [JNA](https://github.com/java-native-access/jna).